TeeChenxing/BookIT/README.md

   BookIT App
 </h1>

-This app was created with the purpose to service small business owners in the Hair Salon industry to store data about their customers, appointments and staff.
+This app was created with the purpose to service small business owners in the hair salon industry to store data about their customers, appointments and staff.

 ### How to setup and start the containers
 **Important** - you need Docker Desktop installed